Breaking Down The Basics Of SEO: Guide to SEO

 So, what does SEO stand for?
 Quite a bit.
 In fact, there’s a lot more to it than we covered in this basics of SEO article.

 While having a good understanding of search engines and why SEO can benefit your site greatly, there’s really no substitute for the professionals.
-If you’re looking to seriously boost your ability to rank in search engines, going with a professional may be the best bet.
+If you’re looking to seriously boost your ability to rank in search engines and develop a SEO marketing strategy, going with a professional may be the best bet.

 So, we hope that answers your question What Does SEO Stand For?
 If you’re interested in learning more about how to improve your site’s rankings, we have the information you need.